guysoft/pi-imager/README.md

-# rpi-imager
+# pi-imager

-Raspberry Pi Imaging Utility
+Fork of the Raspberry Pi Imaging Utility

+# Why is this fork here?

+The idea is to have something that builds automatically and accepts rapidly new distros.
+Evreyone is welcome to suggest featues missing.
+Also - if you are a hardware vendor and want your pi device to have its own drop down.
+Let's make that happen.

 - Download the latest version for Windows, macOS and Ubuntu from the [Raspberry Pi downloads page](https://www.raspberrypi.com/software/).
 - To install on Raspberry Pi OS, use `sudo apt update && sudo apt install rpi-imager`.